I asked my friend (he of the only a Red Jambalaya is a "proper" jambalaya) what he'd say about my faux beignets made with canned biscuits.

 Well, I'm not claiming this is a proper beignet recipe.
 One of these days, I might go through the trouble of making them from scratch and waiting for the yeast to rise and all that.
-But when I tweeted about this 5-minute recipe with only 2 ingredients, there was quite a response from people looking for short cuts too.
+But when I tweeted about this 5-minute recipe with only two ingredients, there was quite a response from people looking for short cuts too.
 What can I say?
-People need shortcuts and you might turn your nose up at it, but my faux tiramisu recipe is pretty popular too!
+People need shortcuts and you might turn your nose up at it, but my Faux Tiramisu recipe is pretty popular too!

 I've been making these fake beignets for years.
 Sometimes, I poke a hole through the middle and call them fake doughnuts.
 Sometimes, I cut them into fourths, roll them up, and call them doughnut holes.

 But on this particular day, I was feeling like beignets, puffy squares of fried dough, with a cup of coffee.